jimbojw/seed-picker-solitaire/README.md

 * `make-site` - Produces the PDF to be published to the live site.
   Also creates an `index.html` file which uses a `<meta>` tag to redirect to the PDF file.
 * `publish-site` - Uses the `gh-pages` npm module to push the contents of the `dist/` directory up to the live site.
+* `sim-sticky-shuffle` - Perform a simulation to compute the minimum entropy for various shuffling conditions.
 * `sim-unsuited-bits` - Perform a simulation to compute the number of bits of entropy represented by seeds encoded using SeedPicker Solitaire.

 Most commands also include a `-dev` variant which watches the `src/` directory for changes and automatically re-runs the code when files change.